BD & Sales Workflow

 Decide on the investment

-Depending on the duration of the session, you may need to take some of the steps async.
-If the meeting doesn’t end in the designated time, suggest scheduling a follow-up within the final minutes.
+If the meeting doesn’t end on time, suggest scheduling a follow-up within the final minutes.

 Step 1: Identify their problems